slomotion7320/PyTubeDL/README.md

 ![alt text](https://i.ibb.co/WDP0YnF/Py-Tube-DL-300x300.png)

 **PyTubeDL** is a versatile and graphical online video downloader interface written in pure Python.
 It provides an easy-to-use way to download videos from various online sources, including YouTube and Vimeo (more coming soon).
-This tool allows you to download single videos, entire playlists, and even entire channels from supported platforms.
+This tool allows you to download single videos, entire playlists from supported platforms.
 Additionally, it will soon offer conversion options for downloading videos in various formats, making it a handy tool for anyone looking to save online content for offline viewing.

 Great examples of how you can use this tool:
 - Downloading a song playlist or album from artist channel
-- Downloading channels or videos for archival purposes
+- Downloading videos for archival purposes
 - Video download automation

 Hope you find this useful!